Skip to main content

 On top of that, they add ceramic particles to their toner to clean their copier drums while they are working.
 These add to lowering the overall operating costs of Kyocera copiers over the lifetime of the equipment.

-This is a hidden saving or cost depending on what brand and model copier you are looking at that most business buyers don’t even consider when purchasing their next copier.
+This is a hidden saving or cost, depending on what brand and model copier you are looking at, that most business buyers don’t even consider when purchasing their next copier.

 From the “origami” like folded cardboard packing materials for every one of their devices to the ability to toss their used toner bottles right into your recycling containers.

-Sharp has created something called Sharp’s Opened Systems Architecture or “OSA,” that allows other third-party technology developers to design and integrate software applications with their Multi-function Printers (MFPs).
+Sharp has created something called Sharp’s Opened Systems Architecture or “OSA,” which allows other third-party technology developers to design and integrate software applications with their Multi-function Printers (MFPs).
 MFP is just another name for a copier.

 To learn why, read “What’s the Difference Between a Copier and a Multi-function Printer.”